One of the easiest ways to keep track of your writing is by blogging. This post is all about blogging for writers.

 You will realise there is no muse.
 It is you and a blank screen, or a blank piece of paper.
 If you treat writing as a job, or a dedicated hobby, with deadlines and rules, you will succeed.
 If you treat it as an artistic experience you will not become published which is fine if you’re not interested in that aspect.
 But if you do want to publish, find out how to write, find time to write, and do it.

-My 5 Top Tips for Aspiring Writers
+My 5 Top Tips On Blogging For Writers

 - Write every day.
 [Get a free daily writing prompt here] Read every day.